joaobernardoct/mediavault/README.md

 * `2024.01.26` - Update validations for valid time and date

-* `2024.03.09` - Adopt the Abstract Factory design pattern by turning classes such as "ImageProcessor" and "VideoProcessor" as subclasses of an abstract MediaProcessor, and then designing a factory to attribute one of those subclasses as a processor based on the filetype.
+* `2024.03.09` - Add an option to revert the last execution of the script (finally!).
+Adopt the Abstract Factory design pattern by turning classes such as "ImageProcessor" and "VideoProcessor" as subclasses of an abstract MediaProcessor, and then designing a factory to attribute one of those subclasses as a processor based on the filetype.
 In the near future I'd also like to restructure the whole approach between the Organizer.ingest() and Organizer.organize() methods and their interaction with the MediaVaultCSV class - it is awfully designed and probably poorly implemented.